Global group laws and equivariant bordism rings: Complex bordism

 We can obtain a universal $Ab$-algebra with $n$ coordinates $\bL^{(n)}$ by applying the left adjoint from \Cref{prop:reflexiveglobal} to the $\Ze$-algebra where $\lambda_i$ are free unit variables at the circle group $\T$.
 The associated strict $n$-tuple is then $(e,\lambda_2e,\lambda_3e,\hdots,\lambda_ne)$.
 We hence obtain a map

 To show that $\alpha^{(n)}$ is an isomorphism we again need to describe the values $\bL^{(n)}(A)$ in terms of $A$-equivariant formal group laws.
 By the adjunction of \Cref{prop:complexadjunction}, the ring $\bL^{(n)}(A)$ is initial among $A$-equivariant formal group laws equipped with a strict $n$-tuple of coordinates.
 This shows that $\bL^{(n)}(A)$ is flat over $\bL(A)=L_A$ (where we view $\bL^{(n)}$ as an algebra over $\bL$ via the first coordinate), since once the $A$-equivariant formal group law and the first coordinate are specified, it remains to give the units $\lambda_2,\hdots,\lambda_n\in R^\times$ which augment to $1$.
-Choosing a flag $F$ starting with the trivial character, this amounts to giving the coefficients $a_j^F(\lambda_i)$ for $j\geq 1$ (as $a_0^F(\lambda_i)$ is required to be $1$), such that the associated Euler classes are units (see \Cref{lem:unit}).
-This also shows that $\bL^{(n)}(\T^r)$ is again an integral domain for all $r$, and that $\Phi^A(\bL^{(n)})$ is an integral domain for all abelian compact Lie groups $A$.
+Choosing a flag $F$ starting with the trivial character, this amounts to giving the coefficients $a_j^F(\lambda_i)$ for $j\geq 1$ (as $a_0^F(\lambda_i)$ is required to be $1$), such that the associated Euler classes, which can be expressed as polynomials in the coefficients $a_j^F(\lambda_i)$, are units (see \Cref{lem:unit} and the paragraph preceding it).
+Hence, the ring classifying such data is a localization of a polynomial ring over $L_A$.
+This also shows that $\bL^{(n)}(\T^r)$ is again an integral domain for all $r$, and that $\Phi^A(\bL^{(n)})$ is an integral domain for all abelian compact Lie groups~$A$.